 Remembrance Day in Pitt Meadows

-Pitt Meadows hosts a Remembrance Day ceremony each year at Pitt Meadows Spirit Square at 12007 Harris Road.
+Pitt Meadows hosts a Remembrance Day ceremony each year at Pitt Meadows Spirit Square (a.k.a. šxʷhék̓ ʷnəs) at 12007 Harris Road.
 In years when there isn’t a pandemic, it’s a large event with up to around 2000 people in attendance.

-In 2019 the event ran from around 10:30 am to 12:30 pm on November 11th.
-The Remembrance Day ceremony started at 10:30 am when folk gathered for the procession which began at 10:45 am.
-This was followed by the singing of “Oh Canada” and the Roll Call.
+The event runs from around 10:30 am to 12:30 pm on November 11th.
+The Remembrance Day ceremony starts at 10:30 am when folk gather for the procession which begins at 10:45 am.
+This is usually followed by the singing of “Oh Canada” and the Roll Call.

-In some years there is a flyover by the Fraser Blues Flying Team.
-In 2019 this took place at around 10:55 am.
+In some years there is a flyover by the Fraser Blues Flying Team (although maybe not in 2022).
+In 2019 the flyover took place at around 10:55 am.

-Just before 11:00 am Reverend Sue Rogers read a prayer which was followed by the playing of the Last Post.
-At 11:00 am the traditional two minutes of silence was observed.
+Just before 11:00 am a local minister typically reads a prayer which is followed by the playing of the Last Post.
+At 11:00 am the traditional two minutes of silence is observed.

-Following the two minutes of silence there were performances by the Piper, the Bugler and the Act of Remembrance, as well as an additional prayer and the Placing of the Wreaths.
-The event concluded with a reception at the Pitt Meadows Family Recreation Centre at 12027 Harris Road.
+Following the two minutes of silence there are usually performances by the Piper, the Bugler and the Act of Remembrance, as well as an additional prayer and the Placing of the Wreaths.

 A similar event takes place in nearby Maple Ridge on the same day at the Memorial Peach Park.